 Considering you’re also not at a restaurant sitting down, but rather probably fighting for a place to sit or stand at the festival, it also makes this kind of difficult to eat.
 Plus, we’ve seen it both ways, and it seems you’re either given too much cheese or too much of the other things.
 So the proportions of cheese to bread and potatoes is way off.
 Which leads you to either eating a huge chunk of kind-of melted cheese or bland bread and potatoes by themselves.
 We’ll let you decide on this one.
 There were just too many variables here to get wrong for us to make this a must-try.

 Epcot Food and Wine Festival Favorite Foods

 We update this list every year after visiting the Epcot International Wine Festival and every year we’re so excited to share new and old favorites.
-Hopefully this gives you a good idea of what little dishes deserve your hard earned Disney dollars.
+Hopefully, this gives you a good idea of what little dishes deserve your hard-earned Disney dollars.
 One thing to be aware of is that there can be inconsistencies from cast member to cast member, so sometimes even the presentation you see in our photos may differ from what you get.
-We actually found at times, dishes changed from day to day!
+We actually found at times, dishes changed from day today!
 So be aware!
 No matter what, we hope you enjoy the festival.
-And if you find any Epcot Food and Wine Festival Favorite Foods not on this list, let us know!!!
+And if you find any of the Best Foods at Epcot Food and Wine Festival not on this list, let us know!!!